paas-team-324/quota-management/README.md

 Edit the resulting manifest using `vim quota-management.yaml` command.
 Objects of interest:

 - Group: users in this group are allowed to access the application, edit quota and create new projects.
 Add relevant users to the list (as they appear in the output of `oc get users`)
 - ConfigMap (quota-scheme): this scheme tells the application which ResourceQuota objects and which fields within them can be edited.
+It also allows for optional namespace labeling.
   Here is how this dictionary works:

+  - __labels__: dictionary of string:string key-value pairs where the key is the label key and value is display name for that label in UI.
+Leave the dictionary empty to disable the feature.
+  - __quota__: dictionary of string:object key-value pairs which work as described below:
     - 1st level keys: ResourceQuota objects by that name that exist in the namespace
       - 2nd level keys: fields that are present in `.spec.hard` of their ResourceQuota object
           - __name__: display name for the current field
           - __units__: allowed units (Mi, Gi, etc.) for the current field.
 Can be blank (pods, pvcs), quota unit (Memory, Storage, CPU), or a list of quota units to choose from
           - __type__: data type for the current field (can only be "int" or "float")

-  Quota Management assumes that these objects and fields within them are defined in the default project request template of each managed cluster.
+  Quota Management assumes that `quota` objects and fields within them are defined in the default project request template of each managed cluster.

 - ConfigMap (ca-bundle): CA certificates that this application trusts
 - Secret: clusters that Quota Management can manage.
 Each key in the secret represents a cluster and value for each key must be a dictionary with the following fields:

   - __displayName__: display name for the cluster
-  - __api__: full API URL for the remote cluster (including "https://" and port)
+  - __api__: full API URL for the remote cluster ("https://api-host:port")
   - __production__: boolean which tells the application whether the cluster is production
   - __token__: bearer token used to perform management on remote cluster